Traditional MS Admissions

 - Cumulative undergraduate GPA of 3.0 or higher on a 4.0 scale

-To apply for the Traditional Master of Science, Nursing program students must complete the following prior to the application deadline of October 31:
+To apply for the Traditional Master of Science, Nursing program students must complete the following prior to the application deadline:

 - 1. Apply online